97% of customers agree their Specialist Financial Adviser demonstrates knowledge of their profession

 Protection for your practice

-If you’re already running your own dental practice, Wesleyan Financial Services Consultants can also support you on a range of business protection issues.
+If you’re already running your own dental practice, Specialist Financial Advisers from Wesleyan Financial Services can also support you on a range of business protection issues.

 You can talk to us about things like protecting the business against some of the costs of losing a key person, protecting business loans or insuring to provide funds for efficient succession planning.
 We can also help you with life cover for employees and employed directors.